somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 layout: post
 blog-category: blog
 published: true
-title: Knowledge Conservation- Nothing amounts to Everything
+title: Knowledge Conservation Cycle
 author: Som Phene
 tags: [Conservation, Law, Fundamental, Mass, Balance, Degree, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
 ---

 ### Abstract

-Languages from Physics and Mathematics are represented in the Language of Duality.
+Languages from Physics and Mathematics are represented in the Language of a Conservative Cycle.
 This represents the known Languages to be a Form of "simple mass balance".
-Every Fundamental Law in Physics, Mathematics or any other Language is represented to be seen as a form of Duality.
-This is further reinterpreted as: it is this unique conserved quantity (Identity) which appears in all kinds of possible forms of Duality.
+Every Fundamental Law in Physics, Mathematics or any other Language is represented to be seen as a form of Duality of Knowledge which is Identified as a Cycle to give a Conserved Quantity.
+This is further reinterpreted as: it is this Conserved Quantity (Identity) which takes all kinds of possible Forms in the Cycle.
+In Symmetry Language, Asymmetries may be Identified to Symmetry (Identity).
+In Nature Language, Equilibrium is a Dynamic exchange between two Phases which is a Cyclic Balance.

-### "Knowledge is Conserved" (The Fundamental Law of Language Duality)
+### "Knowledge is Conserved" (The Fundamental Law of Language Cycle)

-* I want to state: "**Knowledge takes Form as Duality**" or even better: "**Knowledge is**", or its Differential form: "**Duality is**".
+* I want to state: "**Knowledge takes Cyclic Form**" or just : "**Knowledge is**", or its Differential form: "**Dual Forms is Identified**".
 But it will take us some time to get there.

 * For now, let us state the Fundamental Law as: Knowledge takes various forms but the "**Amount of Knowledge**" is the same or "**Knowledge is conserved**".
 This can be restated as "Everything eventually goes to Equilibrium".